 Opportunities for Young Lawyers – Helping Build Human Rights Law Abroad

-OVERSEAS PLACEMENTS IN AFRICA, LATIN AMERICA AND THE CARIBBEAN
+OVERSEAS PLACEMENTS IN AFRICA, THE CARIBBEAN AND ASIA (New closing date for applications!)

-The CBA receives funding from the Canadian International Development Agency (CIDA) to send young Canadian lawyers to work with legal human rights and legal development organizations overseas, including human rights advocacy organizations, legal aid organizations, and legal profession institutions in developing countries.
+The CBA has received funding from Canada’s Department of Foreign Affairs, Trade and Development (DFATD) to send young Canadian lawyers to work with legal human rights and legal development organizations overseas, including human rights advocacy organizations, legal aid organizations and legal profession institutions in developing countries.

-The internships are for 8 months each, from August 1 to March 31 of the following year.
-The first month is spent in Canada preparing, and there is a two-week holiday half-way through the placement.
+The internships are approximately 8 months each, from November 2015 to July 2016 in the first year and from August 2016 to March 2017 in the second year.
+The first month will be spent in Canada preparing, and there is a two-week holiday approximately half-way through the placement.

-Living and accommodation expenses are paid by the program, as well as travel costs to the overseas placement.
+Living stipends and accommodation allowances will be provided by the program, as well as travel costs to the overseas placement.

 Applicants must be qualified lawyers at or below the age of 30.
 Preference is given to those who have done their articling or have equivalent practical legal experience.
-Please note that you cannot do your articles on this program.
-You must be a Canadian citizen or permanent resident, who is unemployed or under-employed, and have not had previous career-related, paid employment overseas.
-Please note that you may not apply if you have previously participated in an internship under the Canadian government's Youth Employment Strategy (YES Program), of which this program is a part.
-Nor may you be enrolled in a full-time educational program.
+Please note that interns cannot do their articles on this program.
+They must be Canadian citizens or permanent residents and legally entitled to work in Canada.
+Please note that you may not apply if you have previously participated in DFATD’s IYIP initiative.

 How to apply